DanWahlin/CopilotAdventures/README.md

 ### 4. Submit Your Challenge Solution

 - Once you've completed the challenge, submit a pull request (PR) to this repository with your solution.
-Use the following naming convention for the PR title:
+Use the following naming convention for the PR title.

     ```
-    Solution for <Name of Your Challenge>
+    Solution for [Name of Your Challenge]
     ```

+    Replace `[Name of Your Challenge]` with the challenge name you chose to solve.

 - Leave any comments in your code to explain your thought process and show prompts that [GitHub Copilot](https://github.com/features/copilot) used to help you out.
 - If you have any feedback, please open an issue in the repo and share what you found (good or bad).
 We'd love to hear your feedback!